 A misconduct complaint is not the same as filing a civil complaint or filing a police report.
 All a misconduct complaint does is allow the applicable review board to issue reports and recommendations to the sheriff, who then decides whether to take action and discipline the police.

-Victims should consult with an attorney to help guide them through filing a police misconduct report in Nevada.
+You should consult with an attorney to help guide you through filing a police misconduct report in Nevada.
 Every jurisdiction has its own rules, and any missteps may compromise its chances of success.

-No matter the location, anyone who may have been victim to or witnessed police misconduct in Nevada should immediately write down what happened in detail.
-This prevents important facts from being forgotten, which would weaken their case against the police.
+No matter the location, if you have been victim to or witnessed police misconduct in Nevada, you should immediately write down what happened in detail.
+This prevents important facts from being forgotten, which would weaken your case against the police.
 Ideally, the specifics should include the following:

 - the police officer’s badge number